Juncker delivers keynote EU speech after mother's death

 Members of parliament offered condolences after Juncker's first annual address as head of the European Union's executive, during which he issued a passionate plea for solidarity with refugees crowding to Europe's borders.

-According to a death notice in the Luxembourg press, 87-year-old Marguerite Juncker-Hecker died on Sunday.
+According to a death notice in the Luxembourg press, 87-year-old Marguerite Juncker died on Sunday.

 (Reporting by Alastair Macdonald; Editing by Catherine Evans)